COS301-SE-2025/BRAD/docs/Testing_Policy.md

 ## Conclusion

-The testing of the BRAD system ensures that the application meets its top quality requirements and that individual components (Frontend, Backend, Bot) operate
+The testing of the BRAD system ensures that the application meets its top quality requirements and that individual components (Frontend, Backend, Bot) operate smoothly.